robbenz/dia_plugs/woocommerce-jetpack/readme.txt

 **Emails & Misc.**

 * *Admin Tools* - Booster for WooCommerce debug and log tools.
-* *Emails* - Add custom emails.
-Add another email recipient(s) to all WooCommerce emails.
+* *Booster WPML* - Booster for WooCommerce basic WPML support.
 * *EU VAT Number* - Collect and validate EU VAT numbers on WooCommerce checkout.
 Automatically disable VAT for valid numbers.
 Add all EU countries VAT standard rates to WooCommerce.
+* *Emails* - Add custom emails.
+Add another email recipient(s) to all WooCommerce emails.
 * *General* - Separate custom CSS for front and back end.
 Shortcodes in Wordpress text widgets.
 * *Old Slugs* - Remove old WooCommerce products slugs.
 * *Reports* - WooCommerce stock, sales, customers etc. reports.
-* *WPML* - Booster for WooCommerce basic WPML support.

 = Feedback =
 * We are open to your suggestions and feedback - thank you for using or trying out one of our plugins!